IMTAKT YAZAWA HPLC COLUMN SCHOOL

 • Polarity and hydrophobicity

-• Ionic state (cationic, anionic, zwitterionic)
+• Ionic character (cationic, anionic, zwitterionic)

 It is virtually impossible to determine appropriate analytical conditions based solely on the compound name.